neondatabase/website/content/docs/guides/vercel-postgres-transition-guide.md

 ### Can I still create new Databases during the transition?

-Yes, you can continue creating new Databases using Vercel Postgres until the transition starts in November.
+Yes, you can continue creating new Databases using Vercel Postgres until the transition starts in Q4, 2024.
 After that, new Databases will be created via the native Neon Postgres integration, from the **Storage** tab on the Vercel Dashboard.

 ### What happens to Databases created before the transition?

-Any Databases created using Vercel Postgres before November will be automatically migrated to Neon Postgres as part of the transition.
+Any Databases created using Vercel Postgres before the transition will be automatically migrated to Neon Postgres as part of the transition.

 ## Billing questions